 Lucuma can be used as a naturally low GI sweetener, which means it enters your blood stream slowly and doesn't spike insulin.
 It works well in recipes as a substitute for other sweeteners when you don't want a super-sweet taste or as a complement to other sweeteners when you want the health benefits, mild caramel flavour and a velvety texture.

-Lucuma's fine flour-like consistency creates a creamy texture when added to homemade oats, chia pudding, custards and ice creams.
-Because it blends well with fat (like nuts and seeds), lucuma is also delicious in smoothies and drinks using coconut, nut or seeds milks as bases.
-Try our Homemade Nut Nog for example.
-A combination of lucuma and carob powder can be used to replace cacao.
+Lucuma's fine flour-like consistency creates a creamy texture when added to homemade oats, chia puddings, custards and ice creams.
+Because it blends well with fat (like nuts and seeds), Lucuma is also delicious in smoothies and drinks using coconut, nut or seed milks as a base.
+A combination of Lucuma and Carob powder can be used to replace Cacao powder.
 Being caffeine-free this is an especially good alternative for kids.
-Lucuma's caramel flavour also pairs well with cacao in any recipe.
+Lucuma's caramel flavour also pairs well with Cacao in any recipe.

 So what is a "Superfood" anyway?
 Although there’s currently no universal definition or standard criteria, it's generally accepted that these are foods that are dense in nutrients and, when added to real-food-based diets, can provide your body with additional elements it can use to thrive.